umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 It is OK if `./include/fetchJSON` has linter warnings - it will not affect your score.

+### Error Handling

+For all the [programming tasks](#programming-tasks) below, if `fetchJSON` rejects then the rejection reason should propagate.
+Meaning the returned promises from these functions should reject with the same reason.
+You should not try to recover in any way.

 ## Resources

 - [MDN Web Docs: Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)